Informatievlaanderen/municipality-registry/README.md

 * When built, you'll find the binaries in `./dist` which you can then test with locally, to ensure the bug or feature has been successfully implemented.
 * Send a Pull Request.

-## Development

-### Employee

-We use a private NuGet proxy which needs authentication.
-Depending on the fact if you are an employee or not, follow these steps:

-* Open `paket.dependencies`
-* Comment the public NuGet feed.
-* Uncomment the private MyGet feed.

-To use the private MyGet feed, setup 2 environment variables:

-* MYGET_FEED_USER
-* MYGET_FEED_PASS

 ### Getting started

 TODO: More to come :)